Pittsburgh synagogue shooting suspect makes first court appearance in wheelchair

 Bowers was armed with an assault rifle and three handguns when police arrested him, officials said.
 He reportedly yelled "All Jews must die" before opening fire.

-At least 11 adults were killed in the massacre, and six people were injured, including four police officers.
-Dr. Don Yealy, chairman of emergency medicine at University of Pittsburgh Medical Center, said Saturday a 70-year-old man and a 55-year-old officer were in critical condition.
+At least 11 adults were killed in the massacre, and six other people were injured, including four police officers.
+University of Pittsburgh Medical Center-Presbyterian said Monday that three men, including an officer, remained in critical condition, while a 61-year-old woman was listed as stable.

-Pittsburgh Public Safety Director Wendell Hissrich said the attack at Tree of Life was "one of the worst" crimes scenes he's ever seen.
+Pittsburgh Public Safety Director Wendell Hissrich said the crime scene at Tree of Life was "one of the worst" he's ever seen.

-Bob Jones, an FBI special agent with the Pittsburgh field office, said a Pittsburgh officer and Bowers exchanged gunfire as he was leaving the synagogue.
-Bowers allegedly shot the officer and then retreated back into the building where he hid from SWAT.
+Bob Jones, an FBI special agent with the Pittsburgh field office, said Bowers and a Pittsburgh officer exchanged gunfire as Bowers was leaving the synagogue.
+Bowers allegedly shot the officer and then retreated into the building, where he hid from SWAT officers.

-Hours before the attack, Bowers reportedly threatened the Jewish community on the social networking site Gab, writing that the humanitarian nonprofit group Hebrew Immigrant Aid Society brought immigrants into the country to do violence.
+Hours before the attack, Bowers reportedly threatened the Jewish community on the social networking site Gab, writing that the Hebrew Immigrant Aid Society, a nonprofit humanitarian group, had brought immigrants into the country to do violence.

 The post allegedly read: "Screw your optics, I'm going in."

-At the White House, Sanders defended Trump against criticism that he hasn't done enough to denounce white nationalism.
+White House Press Secretary Sarah Sanders, who said at a White House briefing on Monday that President Donald Trump will visit Pittsburgh on Tuesday, defended the president against criticism that he hasn't done enough to denounce white nationalism.

 "He's denounced racism, hatred and bigotry in all forms on a number of occasions," Sanders said. " (He) will continue to do that.
 I'm doing it here today."

-Rabbi Jeffrey Myers, who was presiding over the congregation when shots rang out, said on "Today" that it would be his "honor" to welcome Trump to the city, while the former president of Tree of Life Synagogue said on CNN that she does not think Trump should visit because he's the "purveyor of hate speech."
+Rabbi Jeffrey Myers, who was presiding over the congregation when the shots rang out, said on "Today" that it would be his "honor" to welcome Trump to the city, while Lynette Lederman, a former president of Tree of Life, said on CNN that she doesn't think Trump should visit because he's the "purveyor of hate speech."

-"The hypocritical words that come from him tell me nothing," Lederman continued.
+"The hypocritical words that come from him tell me nothing," she said.
 "We have people who stand by us who believe in values, not just Jewish values, but believe in values, and those are the not the values of this president, and I do not welcome him to Pittsburgh."